 3. Assemble your content

-Make sure the supporting material you need—photos, video, audio files, and text—are organized.
+Organize your supporting materials such as photos, video, audio files, and text.
 Text should be as brief as possible.
 Most people don't like to read more than a few sentences.

 4. Choose an app

-- For a group-based app, you can start from the group page or the content page.
+- For a group-based app, you can use Instant Apps or Configurable Apps from the group page or the content page.
 The content page is a good option if you want to pick the app first and add a group to it.
 Learn more about how to create apps from groups.

-- For a scene-based app, you can start from the content page or the scene's item page.
+- For a scene-based app, you can use Instant Apps, StoryMaps, Experience Builder, Web AppBuilder, or Configurable Apps.
 Learn more about how to create apps from scenes.

 Creating an effective app is an iterative process.
 In most cases, you'll want to repeat one or more of these steps, returning to your app and its map or group to add, delete, or change features, edit your text, choose new photos, and so on.

-When you publish, the apps can reside on your own organization's servers or you can use third-party resources like Amazon.
+When you publish, the apps can reside on your organization's servers or you can use third-party resources such as Amazon.